mxclg/brain-games/README.md

 ```
 npm install
 ```
-4. Link the package locally:
+4. Link the package locally to use the commands globally:
 ```
 npm link
 ```

 ### How to use
-Each game is launched with a separate command:
+After linking, you can launch each game with a command:
 ```
 brain-calc
 brain-progression